elastisys/compliantkubernetes-apps/README.md

 This repository is part of the [Compliant Kubernetes][compliantkubernetes] (compliantkubernetes) platform.
 The platform consists of the following repositories:

-* [ck8s-cluster][ck8s-cluster] - Code for managing Kubernetes clusters and the infrastructure around them.
+* [compliantkubernetes-kubespray][compliantkubernetes-kubespray] - Code for managing Kubernetes clusters and the infrastructure around them.
-* [compliantkubernetes-apps][compliantkubernetes-apps] - Code, configuration and tools for running various services and applications on top of service and workload ck8s-cluster.
+* [compliantkubernetes-apps][compliantkubernetes-apps] - Code, configuration and tools for running various services and applications on top of Kubernetes clusters.
-* [ck8s-base-vm][ck8s-base-vm] - A virtual machine template with relevant Kubernetes packages pre-installed.

 The Elastisys Compliant Kubernetes (compliantkubernetes) platform runs two Kubernetes clusters.
 One called "service" and one called "workload".